Fall 2017. Upson 142. MWF 11:15-12:05. Additional graduate discussion section for 6350 F 12:20-1:10.

 Format.
 The class will be flipped.
 New material will be introduced in talks and readings from a variety of different online sources.
 Class time will focus on hands-on experimentation in pairs with instructor assistance and discussion.
 We will use two different types of readings to introduce material for this course: technical readings and discussion readings.

 We anticipate that many of these readings will present more material than might be easy to digest the first time around.
 The goal of this is to introduce the tools and techniques of text mining, not to command to memory how each is implemented and the mathematics behind everything.
 We encourage you to make a good effort on understanding the material and to bring questions to class about what doesn't make sense.
 We will also have a graduate discussion section to dive further into the current topic with respect to individual fields and specific research issues in student work.

 Office hours.
 Office hours will be listed on Piazza.

 Schedule.
 The schedule can be found here.
 This schedule is tentative, and may changes as the semester progresses.
 Both the 3350 final exam and the 6350 final project will be due on the final exam date announced by the registrar.

 Evaluation.
-In-class assignment work will be due on the Friday of that week through CMS.
-Additional larger assignments will be assigned more rarely throughout the semester to help integrate these skills.
+Completed in-class assignment work will be due on the Monday of the following week through CMS.
+Reading responses will be due before Friday discussions.
 There will be a take-home final for students in the undergraduate section.
-For the graduate section there will be an independent research project applying methods learned in class to a document corpus of your choosing, written up in a report of approximately 10 pages.
+For the graduate section there will be an independent research project applying methods learned in class to a document corpus of your choosing, written up in a report of approximately 10-20 pages.

 Materials.
 There is no required textbook, although Matt Jockers' Text analysis with R for students of literature is recommended.
 All other materials will be online.